Agent

 def formatStateAsMarkdown(state: AgentState): String

-Formats the agent state as a markdown document for tracing
+Renders the agent state as a human-readable markdown document.

-Formats the agent state as a markdown document for tracing
+Renders the agent state as a human-readable markdown document.

 Value parameters